Welcome to the jungle.

 And here’s the AFTER:

 Now, here is her space in our new home.
 BEFORE, it was a very boxy, nondescript spot.
-Nothing awful about it.
+Nothing awful.
 It was just kinda bland.

 And here’s the AFTER 🙂